 Investigations have found that the majority of hereditary tumors involve mutations of certain tumor suppressor genes.
-This latter class of genes has diverse functions including cell cycle regulation, DNA repair, apoptosis, protein degradation, cellcell interaction, and signal transduction.
+This latter class of genes has diverse functions including cell cycle regulation, DNA repair, apoptosis, protein degradation, cell-cell interaction, and signal transduction.
 However, a common feature of these genes is the "two-hit" genetic mechanism to inactivate their function during tumorigenesis.
-In the case of hereditary cancers, the first hit is inherited as a germline mutation of of abnormal cellular proliferation, growth (size), differentiation and migration.
+In the case of hereditary cancers, the first hit is inherited as a germline mutation of one of the alleles of the tumor suppressor gene, and the second hit is an acquired somatic mutation of the remaining allele of the same gene.
+This results in the loss of function of the tumor suppressor, thus creating a setting to promote tumor development.